El Clásico: Honours

 The rivalry reflected in El Clásico matches comes about as Barcelona and Real Madrid are the most successful football clubs in Spain.
-As seen below, Real Madrid leads Barcelona 106 to 102 in terms of official overall trophies.
+As seen below, Real Madrid leads Barcelona 106 to 104 in terms of official overall trophies.
 Copa Eva Duarte is not listed as an official title by UEFA, but it is considered as such by the Royal Spanish Football Federation as it is the direct predecessor of the Supercopa de España.
 While the Inter-Cities Fairs Cup is recognised as the predecessor to the UEFA Cup, and the Latin Cup is recognised as one of the predecessors of the European Cup, both were not organised by UEFA.
 Consequently, UEFA does not consider clubs' records in the Fairs Cup nor Latin Cup to be part of their European record.
 However, FIFA does view the competitions as a major honour.
 The one-off Ibero-American Cup was later recognised as an official tournament organised by CONMEBOL and the Royal Spanish Football Federation.

+The only times a match between the two clubs in La Liga mathematically secured the title for either side were in the 1931–32 season (Real Madrid's first-ever title) and in the 2025–26 season (Barcelona's 29th title).